 Turnover is recognised at the fair value of the consideration received or receivable for rental income charged to external customers in the ordinary nature of the business.
-Turnover is shown net of value added tax.

-1.6 Investment properties
+1.5 Investment properties

-The company's holding of investment properties is comprised of freehold reversionary interests and these are initially measured at cost and subsequently measured at fair value where a reliable measure of fair value is available.
-Changes in fair value are recognised in the statement of comprehensive income.
+The company's holdings of Freehold Reversionary Interests are classified as Investment Property and are initially measured at cost and subsequently measured at fair value whilst a reliable measure of fair value is available.
+Changes in fair value are recognised in profit or loss.